List of Monster Musume characters: Curie Drakulya

-She is introduced at the end of Chapter 46 when she attacks Zombina, but fails because Zombina has no blood to drink - only a formaldehyde-based fluid.
-Curie retreats to the Inter-species Cultural Exchange Exposition, where she is found in a specially darkened room for nocturnal liminals by Papi (who falls asleep in her lap).
-While Papi befriends Curie (all the time calling her "Kyuuri", which is Japanese for "cucumber"), Ms. Smith uses Kimihito (or rather his blood) as bait to draw Curie out (causing other blood-drinking liminals to "taste" him), but things go horribly wrong when Curie attacks and kidnaps Kimihito while Ms. Smith is otherwise "occupied" (i.e., drinking and having a good time).
-Because Kimihito is covered in bite marks (caused by the other blood-drinking liminals) and looked to be dying from blood loss, Curie assumed that she had turned him into a vampire slave; however, he turns out to be unharmed and makes an iron-rich lunch for her "since [she] was so pale [he] thought she looked anemic".
+She is introduced at the end of Chapter 46 when she attacks Zombina, but fails because Zombina has no blood to drink — only a formaldehyde-based fluid.
+Curie retreats to the Inter-species Cultural Exchange Exposition, where she is found in a specially darkened room for nocturnal liminals by Papi.
+While Papi befriends Curie, calling her "Kyuuri", which is Japanese for "cucumber", Ms. Smith uses Kimihito's blood as bait to draw Curie out.
+However, things go horribly wrong when Curie attacks and kidnaps Kimihito while Ms. Smith is otherwise "occupied" via drinking and having a good time.
+Because Kimihito is covered in bite marks and looked to be dying from blood loss, Curie assumed that she had turned him into a vampire slave; however, he turns out to be unharmed and makes an iron-rich lunch for her "since [she] was so pale [he] thought she looked anemic".

-In Chapter 59.5, it is learned that she had been given a house with a pool to live in by Black Lily Innovations, but found it too big to live in by herself; fortunately, Leechi, Moskii and Yatsume (see below) who hadn't been able to find a host family at the Matching Party at the Interspecies Expo and who been trying to find a place to share, overheard her and immediately proposed themselves as housemates (not really giving her a chance to say "no").
-She has her own room, but sleeps in a closet hanging upside-down from the clothing bar.
-Thanks to her housemates' encouragement, she is now able to drink blood and has become more energetic in her personality at night.
+In Chapter 59.5, it is learned that she had been given a house with a pool to live in by Black Lily Innovations, but found it too big to live in by herself; fortunately, Leechi, Moskii and Yatsume, who hadn't been able to find a host family at the Matching Party at the Interspecies Expo and who been trying to find a place to share, overheard her and immediately proposed themselves as housemates.
+She has her own room, but sleeps in a closet, hanging upside down from the clothing bar.
+Thanks to her housemates' encouragement, she is now able to drink blood and has become more energetic at night.